awwright/oauth-primer/README.md

 ## Feature: Access Tokens

-The problem with many credentials is frequently that they’re very expensive to authenticate.
-Many authentication methods often require responding to an SMS message, entering a one-time-password, or hashing a password through a computationally-expensive PBKDF.
+Credentials are frequently very expensive to authenticate.
+Many authentication methods entering a one-time-password, responding to an SMS message, or hashing a password through a computationally-expensive PBKDF.

 To avoid having to re-authenticate the credential every time a request needs to be made, Web services have a login process where the credential is exchanged for a highly-secure, limited-duration bearer token: